juniormbe/cloudmc-standard-kb/en/cloudstack-compute-service/working-with-ssh-keys.md

    - You installed a custom made script capable of manipulating the SSH Keys.

 ### Generate a SSH Key
-We will assume you are on a Linux or Mac.
-For Windows, this can be achieved by using Putty, which will not be covered in this article.
+We will assume you are on Linux or macOS.
+For Windows, this can be achieved by using PuTTY, which will not be covered in this article.

 First, check to see if you have an existing SSH key-pair on your computer.
-On a Linux terminal type:
+On a Linux terminal, type:

 ```
 ls -al ~/.ssh